vuejs/docs/src/api/sfc-script-setup.md

 </script>
 ```

-The code inside are compiled as the content of the component's `setup()` function.
-This means unlike normal `<script>`, which only executes once when the component is first imported, code inside `<script setup>` will **execute every time an instance of the component is created**.
+The code inside is compiled as the content of the component's `setup()` function.
+This means that unlike normal `<script>`, which only executes once when the component is first imported, code inside `<script setup>` will **execute every time an instance of the component is created**.

-### Top level bindings are exposed to template
+### Top-level bindings are exposed to template

 When using `<script setup>`, any top-level bindings (including variables, function declarations, and imports) declared inside `<script setup>` are directly usable in the template: